 Jigoku sensei (Hell Teacher) – Sōtaisei Riron

-Sōtaisei Riron (meaning Theory of Relativity) are a J-rock band mixing Japanese pop, post-rock and pop culture references in their song titles and lyrics.
+Sōtaisei Riron (meaning Theory of Relativity) is a J-rock band mixing Japanese pop, post-rock and pop culture references in their song titles and lyrics.
 I discovered them in a small independent clothing shop in Kyoto and have been enjoying their distinctive sound since.

 上を向いて歩こう – 坂本九